Professor Tony Green

 Biography

 Tony Green studied medicine (University of Cambridge and University College Hospital, London), subsequently trained in haematology (Royal Free Hospital and Cardiff) and gained his PhD studying oncogenic retroviruses (ICRF, London 1987).
 Following a post-doctoral period studying haematopoiesis at the Walter and Eliza Hall Institute (Melbourne), he moved to Cambridge in 1991 as a Wellcome Trust Clinical Senior Fellow and Honorary Consultant Haematologist.
-He was appointed Professor of Haemato-oncology in the University of Cambridge in 1999, served as Head of the University Department of Haematology from 2000-2020, and served as Director of the Wellcome-MRC Cambridge Stem Cell Institute from 2016 until 2022.
+He was appointed Professor of Haemato-oncology in the University of Cambridge in 1999, served as Head of the University Department of Haematology from 2000-2020, and served as Director of the (Wellcome-MRC) Cambridge Stem Cell Institute from 2016 until 2022.
+He stepped down as a Group Leader in October 2025.

 Research

-They described the MPN “mutational landscape” and identified causal mutations which revolutionised their diagnosis and catalysed development of therapeutically valuable JAK-family tyrosine kinase inhibitors.
-Their more basic research is illuminating the mechanisms whereby the JAK/STAT pathway regulates diverse aspects of cellular function including chromatin biology, DNA replication, genome-wide transcriptional programs and stem cell fate.
-Recent highlights include: the first demonstration in any cancer that mutation order affects stem and progenitor behaviour, thus influencing clinical presentation, disease outcome and response to therapy; the description of paradigm-shifting non-canonical mechanisms of JAK/STAT signalling; a new biological classification of the MPNs together with personalised predictions based on a knowledge bank; and the use of somatic mutations to reveal human cellular ancestry, stem cell dynamics and life-long clonal evolution.
+In studies which spanned basic, translational and clinical research he led practice-changing clinical studies, described the MPN “mutational landscape” and identified causal mutations in JAK2 and CALR which activate the JAK/STAT pathway.
+These findings revolutionised MPN diagnosis (which had previously been challenging) and catalysed development of therapeutic JAK-family tyrosine kinase inhibitors and antibodies to mutant CALR.
+The Green lab’s more basic research illuminated the mechanisms whereby the JAK/STAT pathway regulates diverse aspects of cellular function including chromatin biology, DNA replication, genome-wide transcriptional programs and stem cell fate.
+Particular highlights include: the first demonstration in any cancer that mutation order affects stem and progenitor behaviour, thus influencing clinical presentation, disease outcome and response to therapy; the description of paradigm-shifting non-canonical mechanisms of JAK/STAT signalling; a new biological classification of the MPNs together with personalised predictions based on a knowledge bank; the use of somatic mutations to reveal human cellular ancestry, stem cell dynamics and life-long clonal evolution; and the discovery that JAK signalling through HNRNPA1 represses retrotransposon activity and protects the genome of haematopoietic stem cells.

 Key Publications